Payroll compliance frameworks: components & best practices

 Employee classification is the process of categorizing workers based on their job duties, payment structure, and legal status.

 Employee classification categorizes workers by job duties (exempt or non-exempt), work hours (full-time or part-time), or employment type (employee, contractor, or volunteer), determining legal protections, benefits eligibility, and tax obligations.
-It ensures compliance with labor laws like FLSA (Fair Labor Standards Act) and IRS (International Revenue Service) regulations.
-Companies avoid issues with overtime pay, tax withholding, and benefits eligibility, and keep the payroll accurate and legal by classifying the employees accurately.
+It keeps employers in line with labor laws like FLSA (Fair Labor Standards Act) and IRS regulations.
+Accurate classification avoids issues with overtime pay, tax withholding, and benefits eligibility.

 Wage and hour compliance